aphexddb/overviewer-player-data/README.md

 1. **Expects your user to be called `minecraft`**
 2. **Expects your overviewer html to be in `/opt/msm/html`**

+If those don't apply, do the manual install.

 ### Quick Install